vtexdocs/help-center-content/docs/known-issues/en/possibility-to-proceed-to-payment-with-blank-postal-code-in-the-checkout-ui.md

 ---
-title: Possibility to proceed to payment with blank postal code in the checkout UI
+title: 'Possibility to proceed to payment with blank postal code in the checkout UI'
 id: 32IVEgy5AgcFkCimUl87Rp
 status: PUBLISHED
 createdAt: 2023-01-18T21:46:19.613Z